Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

 }
 ```

 That's pretty complex looking; and it is.
 However, the point is that *this is the same code that runs when we call `table`*.
-We could, it we wanted, type this out ourselves and create our own `table` function.
+We could, it we wanted, type this out ourselves and create our own `table` function using the... `function()` function, like we see at the top the the previous code.

 <div class="question">